suryashch/3d_modelling/hosting-3d-model/analysis_superposing-models.md

 ## Results

-Saving this file and navigating to https://suryashch.github.io/3d_modelling/, we are greeted with our lowres versionn of the piperack (as can be seen by the sqaure shaped pipes).
+Saving this file and navigating to https://suryashch.github.io/3d_modelling/, we are greeted with our lowres version of the piperack (as can be seen by the sqaure shaped pipes).

 ![LOD 04 model in scene](img/lod-04-model-in-scene.png)